Paul Crouch (activist)

 Paul Crouch /pʊəl kraʊtʃ/ (June 24, 1903 – November 18, 1955) was a communist activist and then paid government informer regarding communist infiltration in the U.S. federal government.
 Crouch biographer Gregory Taylor has called him a "naïve, ill-educated recruit" to the Communist Party.
-Oppenheimer biographers Bird and Sherwin have claimed that he was the "most highly paid" informer for the Justice Department in 1951-1952.
+Oppenheimer biographers Kai Bird and Martin J. Sherwin have claimed that he was the "most highly paid" informer for the Justice Department in 1951–1952.

 Background

 Paul Crouch was born in Moravian Falls, North Carolina, on June 24, 1903.

 Career

 Communism

 Crouch was a worker, secretary, and newspaper editor.
 In April 1924, he joined the U.S. Army.
-While stationed in Hawaii, he formed a Hawaiian Communist League (1924-1927) with 75 other soldiers and supported a local strike on a sugar plantation.
+While stationed in Hawaii, he formed a Hawaiian Communist League (1924–1927) with 75 other soldiers and supported a local strike on a sugar plantation.
 On February 17, 1925, the military arrested the group and singled out Crouch as their leader.
 After discharging the others, they sentenced him to 40 years of hard labor.

 Crouch contacted Upton Sinclair, who gained support from the Daily Worker newspaper and the International Labor Defense (ILD), both affiliates of the nascent Communist Party.
 Thanks to the efforts of ILD lawyer Austin Lewis, Crouch served another 24 months in Alcatraz on a commuted three-year sentence.
 Crouch emerged on June 1, 1927, as a "national cause célèbre" to the Communist Party, thanks to the Daily Worker.

 Crouch moved to New York City, where he joined the Workers Party of America.
 He worked at the Daily Worker, where he met Whittaker Chambers on staff.

 The Party sent him with George Mink on a mission to Moscow from December 1927 to April 1928.
 He attended the Sixth Plenum of the Executive Committee of the Comintern.
 He attended what he later called the "Frunze Institute."
 In Moscow, he met Mikhail Tukhachevsky, Lenin's wife Nadezhda Krupskaya, Klara Zetkin, and "Big" Bill Haywood.
 He also meet Sam Darcy there.

 Crouch returned from Moscow, charged with fomenting national self-determination of African Americans in the "Black Belt" of the American South — from the states of Maryland to Texas.
 Practically speaking, the American party supported African Americans legally (see Scottsboro Case) but did not go so far as to promote national self-determination.

 Following the defeat of the CPUSA ticket for the 1928 Presidential Election of William Z. Foster and Benjamin Gitlow, Crouch toured the South but found little support except in North Carolina.
 He supported the 1929 Loray Mill strike in Gastonia, North Carolina.
 He supported the National Textile Workers’ Union (NTWU, now TWUA).
 He also worked on a strike in Norfolk, Virginia, under the name "Fred Allen."

 He later claimed to have served the CPUSA as: